jaateixeira/ScrapLogGit2Net/docs/scrapLog-documentation.md

 Across platforms, you can run test cases by invoking the bash script testScrapLog.sh available in the repository.
 If those cases run well, i.e., you get green color, you installed ScrapLogGit2Net successfully.

 # Contributing
 Please create a new branch for any new feature.
 Branch or fork, code, test, then pull request.
 See  [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for our contribuition guide.

-Before asking, please refer also to [the GitHub guide on how to contribute to a project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).
+Please refer also to [the GitHub guide on how to contribute to a project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

 Note you should not break the test runner bash script (testScrapLog.sh) that runs ScrapLogGit2Net against test-data and compares with the expected output.
 You might need to change the test runner to comply with new developments.